billyjitsu/expir3/README.md

 | [WAGMI](https://wagmi.sh/) | A set of React Hooks for Web3 |
 | [RainbowKit](https://www.rainbowkit.com/docs/introduction) | RainbowKit is a React library that makes it easy to add wallet connection to your dapp. |
 | [ChainlinkAutomation] |(https://automation.chain.link/) Automatic Execution service for your smart contracts
+| [QuickNode] |(https://www.quicknode.com/) The RPC provider used to deploy and connect our contract to the front end DAPP

 ## Details